mo

 Liberty University

-Comprising 120 credits, the program includes courses such as introduction to criminal justice, forensics; crime scene photography; crime scene management; criminal investigations; constitutional criminal procedure; criminal law; criminal justice ethics; criminology; judicial process; corrections; and juvenile justice.
+The 120-credit program includes courses such as introduction to criminal justice, forensics, crime scene photography, crime scene management, criminal investigations, constitutional criminal procedure, criminal law, criminal justice ethics, criminology, judicial process, corrections, and juvenile justice.

 Graduates of this program will be prepared to take up positions such as crime scene investigators, crime scene technicians, criminalists, forensic analysts, and forensic project coordinators.